-A Brief History Of Tea In The UK
+A Brief History Of British Tea Culture

 Before tea arrived in Britain, it had been enjoyed in Asia for thousands of years.
 Records suggest that it may have hit British Shores as early as 1598, or it may have been first introduced in 1615.
 But the first recorded sale of tea in Britain wasn’t until 1657 when it was purchased by Thomas Garaway, a tobacconist and coffee house owner.